Olisun/All-the-News-That-s-Fit-to-Scrape/README.md

 ## Problems Overcome:

 Getting the scraped content to load onto the DOM.
 Code snippet shown below.
 Fixed remaining bugs of note not showing by adjusting CSS.
+Fixed last bug with notes not saving.
+It was due to a syntax error.

 ## Problems Still Facing.

-Notes not saving.

 ## Code Snippets:
 ```